xixi919/photo-sketch/README.md

 # photo-sketch
-A Lightweight simple JavaScript library to sketch and annotate on uploaded photo
+A Lightweight simple JavaScript library to have a set of tools to draw, add photo, rotate, and download canvas elements.